Zenicius/crunchy/README.md

 <img src="screenshot2.png" width="600">

 ## About
-This is currently my project to learn Javascript and some of web-development, at the same time creat something usefull (at leat for me).
+This is currently my project to learn Javascript and some of web-development, at the same time creat something usefull for me.